 What does this look like in practice?

-Examples of management information useful to the leadership team
+Management information useful to the leadership team

-IMS entries or field on grievance forms
+IMS entries or fields to include on grievance forms

 |Key themes to focus on||No. of grievances by theme||

 |Geographical hot spots||No. of grievances by village||Village|